James, brother of Jesus: Possible identity as cousin, son of a sister of Mary

 James, along with the others named brothers of Jesus, are said by others to have been Jesus's cousins.
 This is justified by the fact that cousins were also called brothers and sisters in Jesus's native language, Aramaic, which, like Biblical Hebrew, does not contain a word for cousin.
 Furthermore, the Greek words adelphos and adelphe were not restricted to the meaning of a literal brother or sister in the Bible, nor were their plurals.
-Unlike some other New Testament authors, the apostle Paul had a perfect command of Greek, a language which has a specific word for 'cousin' and another for 'brother' calling James "the brother of our Lord" (Galatians 1:19).
+On the other hand, unlike some other New Testament authors, the apostle Paul had a perfect command of Greek, a language which has a specific word for 'cousin' and another for 'brother' calling James "the brother of our Lord" (Galatians 1:19).

 Eusebius of Caesarea (c.
 275) reports the tradition that James the Just was the son of Joseph's brother Clopas and therefore was of the brothers (which he interprets as cousin) of Jesus described in the New Testament.
 This is echoed by Jerome (c.
 342) in De Viris Illustribus ("On Illustrious Men") – James is said to be the son of another Mary, wife of Clopas and the sister of Mary, the mother of Jesus – in the following manner:

 James, who is called the brother of the Lord, surnamed the Just, the son of Joseph by another wife, as some think, but, as appears to me, the son of Mary, sister of the mother of our Lord of whom John makes mention in his book...

 Jerome refers to the scene of the crucifixion in John 19:25, where three women named Mary – Mary, the mother of Jesus, Mary of Clopas, and Mary Magdalene – are said to be witnesses.
 John also mentions the sister of the mother of Jesus, often identified with Mary of Clopas due to grammar.
 Mary "of Clopas" is often interpreted as Mary, "wife of Clopas".
 Mary of Nazareth and Mary of Clopas also need not be literally sisters, in light of the usage of the said words in Greek, Hebrew and Aramaic.